rahulganji2000/Personal_Expenses_Tracker/Dashboard excel/README.md

 - **Income Analysis**: View monthly and annual income summaries to spot trends and project future earnings.
 - **Expense Breakdown**: Visualize utility expenses by category (electricity, water, internet) to understand spending patterns.
 - **Interactive Graphs**: Track data trends over time with dynamic charts and graphs, making it easier to analyze changes.
-- **Budget Tracking**: Compare actual expenses with budgeted amounts, helping you stay on top of financial goals.

 ## Usage